leapmotion/ProjectNorthStar/Mechanical/README.md

 ## Getting Started

 Open “Assm Drawing North Star.pdf” and construct each sub-assembly as illustrated.
 A full list of the parts needed can be found in the Bill of Materials (BOM) files, which can be imported into spreadsheet software for easier viewing.
 Not all sub-assemblies are required as there are multiple designs to choose from.
-Furthermore, the CAD files are included in STEP format to help design new parts.
+Additionally, the CAD files are included in STEP format to help design new parts.

 ## Design Overview